cloudmesh-project/reu-2014/doc/source/projects/cm_accounts.rst

 ----------------------------------------------------------------------

 :Progress:
-*[done, Week 1] Installed ubuntu, mongodb, mongoengine, pip and virtualenv to the machine.
+  * [done, Week 1] Installed ubuntu, mongodb, mongoengine, pip and virtualenv to the machine.
-*[done, Week 1] learned how to use github and its commands *[done, Week 1] learned python
+  * [done, Week 1] learned how to use github and its commands
+  * [done, Week 1] learned python
-*[done, Week 1] created a "Users" database independent from but similar to that of futuregrid portal.
+  * [done, Week 1] created a "Users" database independent from but similar to that of futuregrid portal.
-*[done, Week 1] created test, management and form python files to help complete the above task.
+  * [done, Week 1] created test, management and form python files to help complete the above task.
-*[in progress, Week 1] acquiring more knowledge on how to access the database using mongoengine.
+  * [in progress, Week 1] acquiring more knowledge on how to access the database using mongoengine.
-*[done, Week 2] learned and documented how to pull request *[done, Week 2] created a random user generator on test.py *[done, Week 2] created a delete function on test.py *[done, Week 2] updated the cm_account.py file
+  * [done, Week 2] learned and documented how to pull request
+  * [done, Week 2] created a random user generator on test.py
-*[done, Week 2] created the user_dict.py file that contains dict for the users attributes *[done, Week 2] learned how to access the database using mongoengine *[done, Week 2] wrote a program that reads from the reservation database *[in progress, Week 2] started studying how to use docopt to create commands *[done, Week 3] uderstood a good deal of how to write docopt based commands *[done, Week 3] created sample programs that uses docopt based commands.
+  * [done, Week 2] created a delete function on test.py
+  * [done, Week 2] updated the cm_account.py file
+  * [done, Week 2] created the user_dict.py file that contains dict for the users attributes
+  * [done, Week 2] wrote a program that reads from the reservation database
+  * [in progress, Week 2] started studying how to use docopt to create commands
+  * [done, Week 3] uderstood a good deal of how to write docopt based commands
+  * [done, Week 3] created sample programs that uses docopt based commands.
-*[done, Week 3] modified test.py to generate both random and specific number of users *[done, Week 3] modified test.py to delete either all or specific users.
+  * [done, Week 3] modified test.py to generate both random and specific number of users
+  * [done, Week 3] modified test.py to delete either all or specific users.
-*[done, Week 3] modified test.py to find all or specific users *[done, Week 3] used docopt based command to perform all functions in test.py *[done, Week 3] updated the management.py to use the json table format *[done, Week 3] updated the user_dict.py with lists with cities, institution and phone numbers *[in progress, Week 3] trying the best way to refine and add more functions to test.py
+  * [done, Week 3] modified test.py to find all or specific users
+  * [done, Week 3] used docopt based command to perform all functions in test.py
+  * [done, Week 3] updated the management.py to use the json table format
+  * [done, Week 3] updated the user_dict.py with lists with cities, institution and phone numbers
+  * [in progress, Week 3] trying the best way to refine and add more functions to test.py

 :Problems:
-*[Week 1] took a while to install the different softwares need for this project.
+  * [Week 1] took a while to install the different softwares need for this project.
 This is as many errors were made and some documentations found online were not up to date.
 Finally, I dould not understand most of the documentations found till after studying it for a while.
-*[Week 2] could not figure out how to use django with mongodb.
+  * [Week 2] could not figure out how to use django with mongodb.
-*[Week 3] had to create different test and management python files in order to get the most efficient functions.
+  * [Week 3] had to create different test and management python files in order to get the most efficient functions.
 Hence, the code continues to be refined if better ways come up.

 :Plans:
-*[Week 4] create another a web UI for projects to be linked to the users *[Week 5] implement an approval mechnism for users and projects.
+  * [Week 4] create another a web UI for projects to be linked to the users
+  * [Week 5] implement an approval mechnism for users and projects.
-*[Week 6] evaluate what is missing and continue the implementation tasks *[Week 8] complete the 2 page paper, cleanup the program, make sure the user documentation and code documentation are done.
+  * [Week 6] evaluate what is missing and continue the implementation tasks
+  * [Week 8] complete the 2 page paper, cleanup the program, make sure the user documentation and code documentation are done.